 DOUBLE EXPOSURE-LOCKER ROOM.

 Vince Montana Jr. left Salsoul after a dispute with the Carey’s over royalties.
 Suddenly, The Salsoul Orchestra lost its founder and conductor.
 Then the Careys decided the future was DJs remixing not just singles, but whole albums.
-Some of these DJs weren’t musically trained and would sit with an engineer, who’d take charge of the technical side of things.
+Some of these DJs weren’t musically trained.
+No. They’d sit with an engineer, who’d take charge of the technical side of things.
 This is how some of the remixes took shape.
-Then there was the controversy over Larry Levan’s remixes and whether he did or didn’t actually remix them.
+Then there was the controversy over Larry Levan’s remixes.
+Some people within the music industry alleged that Larry didn’t actually remix some of the remixes he’s credited with.
 With the arrival of the supposed superstar DJ-remixers, personnel changed.
 The all-star lineup that graced early Salsoul Orchestra albums dwindled.
 By 1979, when Double Exposure released Locker Room, Salsoul was a very different label.

 By the time the quartet of James Williams, Joseph Harris, Charles Wittington and Leonard “Butch” Davis set about recording their third album Locker Room, they needed a successful album, or at least a hit single.
 To help them with this, were some of Salsoul’s A-Team.
 Ron Baker wrote two tracks, I Got the Hots (For Ya) and Where Have You Been All My Life.
 Bruce Hawkes and Pat Cooper wrote Can We Be In Love, while James and Bunny Sigler cowrote I Wish That I Could Make Love To You.
 The other two tracks were Ice Cold Love, penned by Buddy Turner, Jerry Atkins and Johnny Bellmon and Why Do We Have To Go Our Separate Ways written by Brian Evans and Cheryl Dickerson.
 These six tracks would be recorded at Sigma Sound Studios with The Salsoul Orchestra accompanying Double Exposure.